eviefp/eviefp.github.io/_unpublished/2019-05-12-functor-of.md

 `fmap`.

 There are two ways to do this in Haskell using `Prelude`:
-- using `Bifunctor`/`first`, or
+- by using `Bifunctor`/`first`, or
-- use the `Flip` newtype.
+- by using the `Flip` newtype.

-However, there's no common _Trifunctor_ package, and flipping arguments around and wrapping/unwrapping newtypes is not very appealing.
+While both the above options work, they are not particularly elegant.
+On top of that, there is no common _Trifunctor_ package, and flipping arguments around and wrapping/unwrapping newtypes is not very appealing, which means the approach doesn't quite scale well.

 ## FunctorOf to the rescue
 There are two problems with `Functor`:
 - `f` has the wrong kind if we want to allow higher kinded functors, and
-- the arrow of the mapped function is the wrong type if we want to allow contravariant or invariant functors.
+- the arrow of the mapped function is the wrong type if we want to allow contravariant or invariant functors (or even other types of mappings!).

 We can fix both problems by adding additional types to the class:
 ```haskell